vegaprotocol/documentation/docs/node-operators/how-to/rotate-vega-keys.md

 ## Preparing a Key Rotation Transaction and an Isolated Wallet

 The following steps should be executed on the machine containing the Vega wallet.
-This machine which should be seen as containiing more sensitive data that the machine running the Validator node.
+This machine which should be seen as containing more sensitive data that the machine running the validator node.

 ### Confirm that the Vega wallet is the correct wallet